Learn how to bake frozen hamburger patties in the oven without needing to defrost AND without making a giant mess.

 Feel free to extend the length of time in the oven if needed.

 As you are cooking the hamburger patties straight from the freezer, they will take slightly longer to bake than a fresh patty.
-Though this method is still far quicker than waiting for your pattie to defrost completely before baking.
+Though this method is still far quicker than waiting for your patties to defrost completely before baking.

 As your frozen hamburger patties start to bake, you will need to ensure that you turning them 2-3 times during the cook.
 This will help to cook the patty thoroughly and keep each side evenly cooked.